Clicky

 Rinse the sprouts first.
 If you need to peel the outer layers of the sprouts, just cut off a bit of the hard-stem base to make peeling off the outer leaves a little easier.

-This gives you a nice flat bottom so you can safely cut the Brussels sprouts in half.
+This gives you a nice flat bottom so you can safely cut the Brussels sprouts in half, then follow the dehydrating instructions below.

 How to Dehydrate Brussels Sprouts